 The Real Cost of Divorce for Women

-Here's the sad truth: Divorce doesn't just break your heart; it can leave you broke.
+Here’s the sad truth: Divorce doesn’t just break your heart, it can leave you broke.

-When married, women's median weekly earnings are about 20 percent higher than women who are divorced, separated, widowed or who have never been married, reports US News and World Reportbased on figures from the Bureau of Labor Statistics.
-Married women even have the edge on single men, earning almost 10 percent more than them, too.
+When married, women’s median weekly earnings are about 20 percent higher than women who are divorced, separated, widowed or who have never been married, reports US News and World Reportbased on figures from the Bureau of Labor Statistics.
+Married women even have the edge over single men, earning almost 10 percent more than them, too.

 But after divorce, a woman's financial profile plummets, falling by 41 percent, on average, nearly twice the income loss of divorced men, according to a report from the U.S. Government Accountability Office.